rainbowdashlabs/sql-java/docs/02/insert.md

 This method has some stuff you have to take care of.
 The database will decide about the data type of the column.
 When we use `1000.0` we get a numeric type.
 When we use `1000` we will get an integer type.
 It is also important to use an alias on newly created columns which have only a type.
 Use the `as` keyword here.
-If you dont define an alias the column will have some fallback default value which is usually not what you want.
+If you don't define an alias the column will have some fallback default value which is usually not what you want.